-The minimum value of w = 0,76 m.
+The minimum value of w = 0.76 m.

-When cargo tanks are arranged in such a way that the capacity of each of them does not exceed 700 m, the above requirement as regard their arrangement may be omitted or the wing tanks or compartments may not be provided.
+When cargo tanks are arranged in such a way that the capacity of each of them does not exceed 700 m3, the above requirement as regard their arrangement may be omitted or the wing tanks or compartments may not be provided.

-The provision is not applied to oil tankers intended to carry heavy grade oils.
-For these ships the requirement shall be met that the cargo tanks shall be arranged relatively to the moulded line of the side shell in compliance with formula 3.8.3.2.
-In this case, wing tanks required to protect such entire cargo tank length, may be used as cargo tanks to carry oil other than heavy grade oil.
+The provision shall not apply to oil tankers intended to carry heavy grade oils.
+For these ships the requirement shall be met that the cargo tanks shall be arranged relatively to the moulded line of the side shell in compliance with formula (3.8.3.2).
+In this case, wing tanks required to protect such entire cargo tanks length and located from the second bottom to the upper deck, may be used as cargo tanks to carry oil other than heavy grade oil if the capacity of each cargo tank does not exceed 700 m3.